2pisoftware/cmfive-docs/_tutorials/installation/installation.md

 4. Will generate encryption keys used by Cmfive.

 If you experience errors with these commands, see the further instructions on the next page.

+Please check out the Help pages for further support.
+Some problems and solutions are covered here.
+However, some operating systems may run into further issues and we can't always offer support.